shiong-tan/etf-flash-crash-2015/README.md

 - ✅ Sets up the environment
 - ✅ Loads data and modules

-Just click "Run all" and start learning!
+Just click "Runtime → Run all" and start learning!

+**For private repositories**: The setup cell provides instructions for authenticating with GitHub or manually uploading files.

 #### Option 2: Local Jupyter Environment